LukeWellsey/GIS/README.md

 * I'd love to add a search box that will allow users to enter a location and pull it up
 * Providing the ability to save or bookmark locations and hide/show them on the map, maybe even with different color customization would be handy
 * Calculating travel time from one point to another would be a fun challenge
+* Animating movements from one location to another using goTo would be interesting to look into, similar to how Google Earth starts by flying into your location